 234 Washington St, Columbus

 Isaac Hodgson designed the Bartholomew County Courthouse, which was completed in 1874.
 The Second Empire-style building stands much the same as it did at its completion and continues to serve the community well.
 Michael Van Valkenburgh developed a master plan for landscape plantings for the Court House Square in 1997 in conjunction with the Bartholomew County Memorial for Veterans, which is located on the courthouse square.
-The Second Empire-style building has been recognized as one of the most beautiful county courthouses in the state was featured on the cover of the book “The Magnificent 92 Indiana Courthouses.”
+The building has been recognized as one of the most beautiful county courthouses in the state and was featured on the cover of the book “The Magnificent 92 Indiana Courthouses.”
 Most of the original interior spaces have been preserved, including the marble and terrazzo floors, wood trim, fireplaces, and a spiral staircase.
 The delicate, lightweight grillwork on the three towers was added in 1971, a gift from Elsie Irwin Sweeney.
 The courthouse is listed on the National Register of Historic Places.